sakkaku-dev/godot-template/README.md

 # Godot Template

-Custom template for godot games
+Custom template for godot games for godot 4

+use branch `godot-3.x` for godot 3, but it might not be up-to-date with the latest features

 ## Setup